 - Attend Al-Anon or CoDA meetings.
 Read and do the exercises in Codependency for Dummies.

-If you answered “yes” to several of the above questions, consider learning more about detaching and get support.
+If you answered “yes” to several of the above questions, consider learning more about detaching and getting support.
 Detaching can be very difficult to do on your own.

 ©Darlene Lancer 2020